MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-add-a-definition-for-a-new-user-defined-field.md

 ---
-title: "How to Add a Definition for a New User-Defined Field"
+title: "Add a Definition for a New User-Defined Field"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer